oneal2000/DRAGIN/README.md

 }
 ```

-The elements in `details.txt` are as follows
+The elements in `details.txt` are as follows:

 ```json
 {